 Again, infrastructure and energy contracts frequently involve state entities and state contracts.
 Parties looking to do business in Colombia will want to make sure to conduct extensive due diligence to assure the arbitral agreement will be enforceable and to avoid entering into a contract that cannot be enforced by an arbitral tribunal.

 Finally, apart from Colombia and Mexico, which have subtle but important provisions limiting arbitration with state parties, other countries – such as Bolivia and Ecuador – have incorporated additional limitations.
-In response to a recent increase of investment arbitration claims against those states, and perhaps coupled with the political tendencies of the governments,47 Bolivia and Ecuador have modified their constitutions to prohibit investment arbitration between the state and foreign investors.48
+In response to a recent increase of investment arbitration claims against those states, and the governments’ concerns about such proceedings, Bolivia and Ecuador have modified their constitutions to prohibit arbitration between the state and foreign investors.

-Article 366 of the Bolivian Constitution expressly provides that 'any foreign enterprise that conducts activities in the hydrocarbons production chain in the name and representation of the state shall be subject to the sovereignty of the state'.
-Moreover, '[n]o foreign court or foreign jurisdiction shall be recognised.'
-In furtherance of this modification, Bolivia's new Arbitration Act determined the restricting terms under which investors could eventually arbitrate in Bolivia, and provided that disputes relating natural resources, access to public services or matters of public policy, are not arbitrable.
-The said restriction carves out a number of important infrastructure and energy contracts that could have eventually be submitted to arbitration.
-The good news, though, is that public entities may include arbitration agreements in their construction, services or purchases contracts.49
+Article 366 of the Bolivian Constitution expressly provides that ‘any foreign enterprise that conducts activities in the hydrocarbons production chain in the name and representation of the state shall be subject to the sovereignty of the state.’
+Moreover, ‘[n]o foreign court or foreign jurisdiction shall be recognised.’
+Even though the law intends to preclude access to investment arbitration tribunals, the wording is broad enough to possibly also prohibit or at least question the capacity of state entities from entering into commercial arbitration agreements.

-Ecuador's constitutional reform (Article 422 of Ecuador's Constitution) was expressly directed to prohibit Ecuador from entering into international treaties and instruments that limit the sovereignty of the state, by submitting commercial or contractual disputes to international arbitration.
-The article aims to prohibit limitations through international treaties, this raises the question of whether international arbitration clauses can still be included in state contracts executed with foreign investors, and thus it remains to be seen if it will affect international commercial arbitration.
-Moreover, even in the scenario where Article 422 does not affect commercial international arbitration with state entities, Article 190 of the Constitution still needs to be considered as a limitation, as it mandates for the State Attorney General to approve the inclusion of arbitral agreements in state contracts.
+Ecuador’s constitutional reform (Article 422 of Ecuador Constitution) was expressly directed to prohibit international treaties and instruments that limit the sovereignty of the state, by submitting commercial or contractual disputes to international arbitration.
+As the article aims to prohibit limitations through international treaties, this raises the question of whether international arbitration clauses can still be included in state contracts, and thus it remains to be seen if it will affect international commercial arbitration.

 Conclusion: key considerations on infrastructure and energy disputes in Latin America